mochi-neko/fars/README.md

 >
 > Therefore you have to **update** session every time you use APIs through a session by returned new session.

-### A usage for a logged in user
+### A usage for a siging in user

 1. Create a config (`fars::Config`) with your Firebase project API key.
-2. Sign in or sign up by supported options (Email & password / OAuth / Anonymous / Stored refresh token) through the config then get the session (`fars::Session`) for the logged in user.
+2. Sign in or sign up by supported options (Email & password / OAuth / Anonymous / Stored refresh token) through the config then get the session (`fars::Session`) for the siging in user.
-3. Use Auth APIs for the logged in user through the session, or use ID token (`fars::Session.id_token`) for other Firebase APIs.
+3. Use Auth APIs for the siging in user through the session, or use ID token (`fars::Session.id_token`) for other Firebase APIs.

 A sample code to [sign up with email / password](https://firebase.google.com/docs/reference/rest/auth#section-create-email-password) and to [get user data](https://firebase.google.com/docs/reference/rest/auth#section-get-account-info) with [tokio](https://github.com/tokio-rs/tokio) and [anyhow](https://github.com/dtolnay/anyhow) is as follows: